marceloqla/ContractionWavePy/README.md

 3. Activate the Anaconda environment by typing on the previously opened Anaconda

-Prompt window:
+Type in the Anaconda Prompt the following command:
 > conda activate ContractionWavePy

-Press “Enter” to start the environment.
+And then press “Enter” to start the environment and then go to step 7.

+**Important:** You should be able to see **(base)** prefix on Terminal change to **(ContractionWavePy)**

 **Step 7: Run the ContractionWave program by typing on the previously opened Anaconda Prompt window**

 > python ContractionWave.py
-Press “Enter” to start the program.
+And then Press “Enter” to start the program.
+Wait until the ContractionWave window opens (it might take some time).

 **FAQ**